 Extension Requests – Ninety Days or Less According to its current policy, LLA may approve an emergency or non-emergency extension request for up to ninety days after the statutory due date of the local auditee’s report, subject to subsequent confirmation by LAAC.

-At each LAAC meeting LLA provides a list of all ninety day or less extension requests approved by LLA since the last LAAC meeting; and LAAC votes on confirmation of the extension requests.
+At each LAAC meeting LLA provides a list of all ninety day or less extension requests approved by LLA since the last LAAC meeting.
+LAAC votes on confirmation of the extension requests.

 Extension Requests – Greater Than Ninety Days Extension requests that are greater than ninety days after the due date of a report are not approved by LLA, but by LAAC.

-Extension Requests and Late Report Findings If a non-emergency extension request is approved for a report, that report is required to include a finding regarding the local auditee’s noncompliance with the statutory due date.
+Extension Requests and Late Report Findings If a non-emergency extension request is approved for a report, that report is required to include a finding regarding the local auditee’s noncompliance with the audit law by failing to submit its annual financial report to the LLA by the statutory due date.

 If an emergency extension request is approved for a report, that report is not required to include this finding.